NukolLodda/Flopcraft/README.md

 As of right now, Modussy currently has support for Minecraft versions 1.19.2 and 1.20.1 on forge API.
 A fabric port will likely get made some day however, it will likely be in a separate repository.

+---
+**Requests**
+I am aware that some of you wants me to add specific things into Modussy (things like LovelyPeaches and deeldoughs) and I will state that for items, blocks, entities/mobs, and structures, I will try to get to them as soon as I can.
+However, since I have other projects I'm making at the moment along with the fact that I'm still relatively new to the java programming language, necessary for modding Minecraft itself, it will take me a bit.

+However, I will not be taking any requests for porting Modussy to older versions of Minecraft since I will have to basically figure out how to redo some very complicated parts of Modussy's source code.
+And I will especially not be porting Modussy to Bedrock as I'm pretty certain that not only does Bedrock have a safeguard against modding, but also that Bedrock is written in a language I am currently unfamiliar with.

+For anyone asking me to port Modussy to fabric, I will be doing that at some point, however, like adding items and stuff, it will take me a bit of time.

 ___
+**Why Modussy Isn't On Curseforge***
 Due to the fact this mod has cvm and other certain features, the mod's download is in the tag of this directory instead of on curseforge.
 To find the mod download, go to the right column of the page where it says tags, press tags where it'll then lead you to modussy, press that and within it should